jrkerns/pylinac/docs/source/planar_imaging.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

 * The phantom must not be touching any image edges.
-* The phantom should be at 0, 90, 180, or 270 degrees relative to the EPID.
+* The phantom should be at a cardinal angle (0, 90, 180, or 270 degrees) relative to the EPID.
+* The phantom should be centered near the CAX (<1-2cm).

 **Pre-Analysis**